 Ph.D., F-IEEE & F-AAAS

 Min Wu is a Professor and a Distinguished Scholar-Teacher at the University of Maryland, College Park.
+She is currently serving as Associate Dean for Graduate Affairs of the A. James Clark School of Engineering.
 She did her undergraduate studies at Tsinghua University in Beijing, China, and received her Ph.D. degree in electrical engineering from Princeton University in 2001.
 Since 2001, she has been on the ECE faculty of the University of Maryland, College Park, and leads the Media and Security Team (MAST), with main research interests on information security and forensics and multimedia signal processing.
 She has published two books and about 175 papers in major international journals and conferences, and holds 10 U.S. patents.
 She coauthored several papers being recognized by paper awards from the IEEE Signal Processing Society, EURASIP, and ACM.
 She received an U.S. NSF CAREER Award in 2002, a MIT TR100 Young Innovator Award in 2004, an ONR Young Investigator Award in 2005, a Computer World "40 Under 40" IT Innovator Award in 2007, the IEEE Mac Van Valkenburg Early Career Teaching Award in 2009, a University of Maryland Invention of the Year Award in 2012, and the IEEE Distinguished Lecturer recognition in 2014.
 She has served as Vice President - Finance of the IEEE Signal Processing Society (2010-2012), Chair of the IEEE Technical Committee on Information Forensics and Security (2012-2013), Technical Program Co-Chair (2013) and General Co-Chair (2017) of the IEEE International Conference on Image Processing (ICIP), and Founding Chief Editor of IEEE SigPort initiative (2013-2014).
 She has served as Editor-in-Chief (2015-2017) for the IEEE Signal Processing Magazine - one of the top impact journals in electrical and computer engineering worldwide.
 She is an IEEE Fellow and an AAAS Fellow for contributions to signal processing, multimedia security and forensics.

 Dr. Min Wu received the B.E. degree in electrical engineering -- automation and the B.A. degree in economics from Tsinghua University, Beijing, China, in 1996 (both with the highest honors), and the M.A. degree and Ph.D. degree in electrical engineering from Princeton University in 1998 and 2001, respectively.
 She was with NEC Research Institute and Signafy, Inc. Princeton, NJ, in 1998, and with the Media Security Group, Panasonic Information & Networking Laboratories, Princeton, NJ, in 1999.
 Since Fall 2001, she has been on the faculty of the Electrical and Computer Engineering Department and the Institute of Advanced Computer Studies at University of Maryland, College Park, where she is now a Professor and University Distinguished Scholar-Teacher.
+She is currently serving as Associate Dean for Graduate Affairs of the A. James Clark School of Engineering.
 She was a Visiting Associate Professor at the Electrical Engineering Department and the Information Systems Laboratory of Stanford University in 2007-2008 and a Visiting Professor at the Johns Hopkins University in 2016.
 She was an ADVANCE Professor in 2014-2015 and currently an ADVANCE Faculty Fellow to provide mentoring and contribute to the University's diversity and inclusiveness mission.

 Dr. Wu leads the Media and Security Team (MAST) at the University of Maryland, with main research interests on information security and forensics and multimedia signal processing.
 She has co-authored two books and about 175 refereed journal and conference publications (about 10950 cites and h=53 per Google Scholar).
 She also holds 10 U.S. patents on multimedia security and communications (referenced by over 820 other patents and patent applications).
 The journal and conference publications that she coauthored have been honored by paper awards from IEEE, ACM and EURASIP.
 She also received a NSF CAREER award in 2002, a TR100 Young Innovator Award from the MIT Technology Review Magazine in 2004, an ONR Young Investigator Award in 2005, a Computer World "40 Under 40" IT Innovator Award in 2007, an IEEE Mac Van Valkenburg Early Career Teaching Award in 2009, and the Daily Record 2012 Innovator of the Year Award.
 She was elected an IEEE Fellow in 2010 and an AAAS FEllow in 2017 for contributions to signal processing, multimedia security and forensics, and was selected to serve as an IEEE Distinguished Lecturer by the IEEE Signal Processing Society.